 GORDONSTOUN: ROLES AND RESPONSIBILITIES OF STAFF FOR CHILD PROTECTION

 6.1 Independent Schools

 6.2 Boarding Schools

-6.3 The Wellbeing and Child Protection Co-ordinator (WCPC)
+6.3 Child Protection Co-ordinator (CPC)

-6.4 The Wellbeing and Child Protection Co-ordinator and Interface with
+6.4 Child Protection Co-ordinator and Interface with

-the Named Person
+U. T the Named Person

 6.5 The Gordonstoun Healthcare Centre

 6.6 Governors

 6.7 Staff Training

 6.8 Code of Conduct for Staff: Guidance on Interaction with Pupils

-7 RESPONDING TO CHILD PROTECTION CONCERNS AND ALLEGATIONS OF
+7 RESPONDING TO CHILD PROTECTION CONCERNS AND ALLEGATIONS

-ABUSE ABOUT CHILDREN/YOUNG PEOPLE
+• OF ABUSE ABOUT CHILDREN/YOUNG PEOPLE

 7.1 Role of Staff at Gordonstoun

 7.2 How Concerns may Arise

 7.3 What to do if a member of staff has concerns or a child tells of abuse

 7.4 What to do if other parties express concern

-7.5 Checklist for Staff
+7. - 7.5 Checklist for Staff

-7.6 Action by the Wellbeing and Child Protection Co-ordinator (WCPC)
+7.6 Action by the Child Protection Co-ordinator (CPC)

 7.7 Inappropriate Behaviour by Pupils

 7.8 Recognising Actual or Potential Harm to a Child

 7.9 Involving Children and Young People

 7.10 Child Protection Plan

 FLOW CHART - CHILD PROTECTION PROCESS

 8 INFORMATION SHARING AND RECORDING AT GORDONSTOUN:

 WELLBEING AND/OR CHILD PROTECTION CONCERNS

 8.1 Introduction

 8.2 Information Sharing for Wellbeing Concerns and Child Protection

 General Principles

 8.3 Information Sharing Principles at Gordonstoun

 8.4 Information Sharing and the Named Person Service at Gordonstoun

 8.5 Sharing information if all tests are met

 8.6 Information Sharing between Named Person Service Providers at

 Transition Points

 8.7 Transferring Residence outside Scotland or to be Home Educated

 8.8 Confidentiality and Consent

 8.9 Breach of Confidence

-8.10 Information Sharing Procedures at Gordonstoun
+Information Sharing Procedures at Gordonstoun

 Information Sharing Flowchart

-- 8.11 The Gordonstoun Wellbeing and Information Sharing System - 8.12 Secure Transfer of Information - 9 RECRUITMENT AND SELECTION OF STAFF; MANAGING ALLEGATIONS OR CONCERNING INFORMATION ABOUT STAFF - 9.1 Recruitment of Staff - 9.2 Appointment of Governors - 9.3 Allegations or Complaints of Abuse against Staff where the information suggests possible child abuse - 9.4 Concerning Information about Staff that does not meet the criteria above - 9.5 Allegations against the Head - 9.6 Abuse of Trust - 9.7 Historical Allegations of Abuse - 10 THE SCOTTISH COUNCIL OF INDEPENDENT SCHOOLS: GUIDANCE - 11 THE CONTRIBUTION OF THE CURRICULUM TO PERSONAL HEALTH AND SAFETY
+8.11 The Gordonstoun Wellbeing and Information Sharing System 8.12 Secure Transfer of Information 9 RECRUITMENT AND SELECTION OF STAFF; MANAGING ALLEGATIONS OR CONCERNING INFORMATION ABOUT STAFF 9.1 Recruitment of Staff 9.2 Appointment of Governors 9.3 Allegations or Complaints of Abuse against Staff - where the information suggests possible child abuse 9.4 Concerning Information about Staff that does not meet the criteria above Allegations against the Head 9.5 9.6 Confidentiality 9.7 Where a member of staff resigns or fails to co-operate Abuse of Trust 9.8 9.9 Historical Allegations of Abuse

+THE SCOTTISH COUNCIL OF INDEPENDENT SCHOOLS: GUIDANCE

+THE CONTRIBUTION OF THE CURRICULUM TO PERSONAL HEALTH AND